hakalb/express-stack-lab/README.md

 - `JWT` _as stateless authentication token generator_
 - `Bcrypt` _as password hashing algoritm_
 - `Passport` _as authentication tool_
+- `Helmet` _as protection to well-known web vulnerabilities by setting HTTP headers appropriately_

 ### Real-time notification and communication